labri-progress/AIFEX/dashboard/views/evaluation/reddit-not-assisted.md

 <h2>Step 1</h2>

+0. **If you have already an AIFEX plugin installed, uninstall it, or you won't be able to fini the HIT**
 1. Click <a href="/static/chrome-not-assisted.zip" download="chromeExtension">here</a> to download the zip file of our Chrome plugin.
 2. Unzip it somewhere you can find it.
 3. Open Google Chrome.